 How about the middle ground?
 The worst thing you can do is to punish undesirable behaviour and reinforce desirable ones.
 So, if you decide to choke your dog until he sits on Monday, but reward your dog with a treat for a voluntary sit on Tuesday, what will happen?
 Your dog will be so confused and blocked.
 Mentally and physically.
 They will be inhibited by the amygdala, which controls fear and anxiety and inhibits the pleasure centre from releasing positive neurochemicals.
 And guess what?
 The same amygdala is responsible for the release in hormones that the animal feels when they perform good behaviour that you would like to see happen again.
 You are sabotaging yourself.
 In the end, you get a dog that knows sit but is afraid to do it because of the uncertainty of the consequences associated with it.
 You still cannot get the behaviour that you want willingly.
 The truth is this – your dog is not untrained, just shut down.

-Pawrus® Dog Training Academy, a Karen Pryor Academy Certified Training Partner (KPA CTP), was established for dogs and humans to communicate using science-based and positive reinforcement ethological pedagogies, forging a lifetime dog-human bond.
+Pawrus® Dog Training Academy, a Karen Pryor Academy Certified Training Partner (KPA CTP), was established for dogs and humans to communicate using science-based and positive reinforcement methods, successfully forging a lifetime dog-human bond.

-We are the first and only training academy in Singapore to be specialised in the development of positive emotions in dogs and people using science-based ethological methods.
-The training academy is privileged to be led by Singapore Senior Clinical Animal Behaviourist & Training Director Kevin Yeo, who not only has years of experience training military working dogs, but has also successfully trained and coached hundreds of pet dogs and their parents to achieve partnerships lasting many lifetimes in countries and continents such as Singapore, Taiwan and the United States of America.
+We are the first and only training academy in Singapore to be specialised in the development of positive emotions in dogs and people using science-based methods.
+The training academy is led by Training Director Kevin Yeo, who not only has years of experience training military working dogs, but has also successfully trained and coached thousands of pet dogs and their parents to achieve partnerships lasting many lifetimes in countries and continents such as Singapore, Taiwan, United Kingdom and the United States of America.